ErikdeJager/dnd-the-realms/Creature types/Mero.md

 (Effected by Celestial targeting)

-Celestials are creatures native to [Eromorra](../Realms/Eromorra.md), and good by nature.
+Mero are creatures native to [Eromorra](../Realms/Eromorra.md), and generally good by nature.